 Is Aciclovir safe long term?

-Yes, Aciclovir is safe to take long term over several months, which is helpful for those who experience recurrent genital herpes to keep it under control.
+Yes, Aciclovir is safe to take long term over several months.
+This means it is suitable for individuals who experience recurrent genital herpes and want to keep it under control.

 Does Aciclovir affect the contraceptive pill?

 There are no known interactions between Aciclovir and the contraceptive pill, so it is safe to take both at the same time.
-However, if you experience any side effects such as vomiting or diarrhoea, this can affect the effectiveness of the pill.
+Please remember that if you experience any side effects such as vomiting or diarrhoea, this can affect the effectiveness of the pill.

 How quickly should Aciclovir work?

-Ideally, you should start taking Aciclovir as soon as possible after symptoms appear.
-It can also be taken as a preventative measure for long-term sufferers.
+You should start taking Aciclovir as soon as symptoms start to appear.
+However, Aciclovir can also be taken as a preventative measure for long-term sufferers.
 If it’s your first time taking Aciclovir, the first course will likely be around ten days.
-The results do not show immediately, so it is important to continue the treatment until told to stop.
+It’s important to note that results do not show immediately, so it is important to be patient and continue the treatment until told to stop.

 How can I manage side effects?

-Side effects like diarrhoea can be reduced by using over the counter treatments such as Loperamide.
-Nausea can be prevented by taking Aciclovir with or just after food.
+Unfortunately, there are some common side effects that can occur when using Aciclovir such as diarrhoea.
+But this can be reduced by using over the counter treatments such as Loperamide.
+It’s recommended to take this medication with or just after food in order to minimise nausea.
 There are options available for vomiting such as cyclizine, promethazine, and prochlorperazine, which can be purchased here at Pharmacy Online.

-There is always a risk of side effects with all medications.
-Some of these can be quite mild and can subside over time.
+With all medications, there is always a risk of side effects.
+Often, they can be quite mild and can subside over time.
 Others are more serious and should be reported to your GP right away if you experience any side effects.
 Please contact a member of our team if you are concerned about any potential side effects that may occur when taking aciclovir.